Why Did My Car Insurance Go Up?

 5. Your Credit Score History

 Changes in your credit score affect car insurance rates.
-If your credit score drops, your insurer may increase the cost of your policy.
-However, some states, such as California, Hawaii and Massachusetts, prohibit using credit scores for rating.
+If your credit score drops, your insurer may increase your policy costs.
+Some states, including California, Hawaii and Massachusetts, prohibit using credit scores for rating.

 Excellent$58$697